DiRAC-Training/DiRAC-software-engineering/_episodes/03-programming-paradigms.md

 > ## Composition: What About Extending it Further?
 >
-> Of course, reality is often more complex than a single relationship between two types of 'thing', and we can also add other classes and relationships to our model as required.
+> Of course, reality is often more complex than a single relationship between two types of 'thing' and we can also add other classes and relationships to our model as required.
 Let's consider adding a doctor that has patients (just after the `Patient` class):
 >
 > ~~~ python
 > class Doctor: